jullrich/dshieldpfsense/README.md

 # DShield PFSense Client
 Convert pfsense firewall logs into dshield format for ingesting them into the dshield project

-This script *should* work in pfsense 2.2 and 2.3 but only has been tested currently with the most recent version (2.3.4-RELEASE-p1).
+This script *should* work in pfsense 2.2 and 2.3 but only has been tested currently with the most recent 2.5.x releases as well as 2.3.4-RELEASE-p1.
 It does **NEED** email configured on the pfsense notification setup.
 To adjust it, see System->Advanced->Notifications and the e-mail section.

 ## Get the log converter script
 Place this PHP script in a convenient location ie: `/root/bin/dshieldpfsense.php`